-This paper asks if the sociability of work contributes to gendered labor market inequalities.
+My job market paper asks if the sociability of work contributes to gendered labor market inequalities.
 Socializing with coworkers is a way to cultivate social capital and is an increasingly prominent aspect of corporate culture.
 Access to social interactions thus provides access to organizational resources, and is a potential mechanism of social closure in workplaces.
 Dominant groups, such as men in male-dominated workplaces, can limit access to social interactions by controlling the timing, context, and content of social interactions to exclude subordinate groups.
 This study combines data from the American Time Use Survey and National Longitudinal Survey of Youth, 1979, to study the role of sociability in explaining gender inequalities in job tenure, promotions, and earnings.
 In all three cases, sociability is associated with greater gender inequalities when men predominate in workplaces.
 In the most sociable jobs, when workplaces are 80% male, women earn $4000 per annum less than men.
 Worker-level activity patterns confirm that while women are more sociable than men in non-work contexts, in male-dominated workplaces, women socialize with their coworkers far less frequently than their male colleagues.

 The global pandemic has led to an unprecedented shift to remote work that will likely persist to some degree into the future.
 Telecommuting’s impact on flexibility and work family conflict is a critical question for researchers and policy-makers.
 Our study addresses this question with data collected before and during the COVID-19 crisis: the 2003-2018 American Time Use Survey (ATUS, N = 19,179) and the April and May 2020 COVID Impact Survey (N = 784).
 Comparing mothers and fathers who work exclusively at the workplace, exclusively from home, and part-day from home, we describe differences in time spent on housework, childcare, and leisure; the nature of time worked at home; and the subjective experiences of telecommuting.
 In addition to a broad descriptive portrait, we take advantage of a quasi-experimental design in the ATUS leave supplements to examine time working at home among those who report ever telecommuting, providing estimates of telecommuting’s effect on other uses of time that better approximate causal relationships than prior studies.
 We find that gender gaps in housework are larger for telecommuters, and, among telecommuters, larger on telecommuting days.
 Conversely, telecommuting may shrink the gender gap in childcare, particularly among couples with two full time earners, although childcare more frequently impinges upon mothers’ work time.
-Survey data collected following the March COVID19 stay-at-home orders show that telecommuting mothers more frequently report feelings of anxiety, loneliness and depression than telecommuting fathers.
-Early estimates of responses to the COVID19 pandemic offer insights into future implications of telecommuting for gender equality at work.

 During the pandemic, work is exposing many workers to extensive health risks, with workplace infections a major source of COVID-19 outbreaks.
 The experience of work is substantially different by occupation, and “essential” occupations consist of disproportionately low-SES and non-White workers.
 Documenting occupational health disparities during the pandemic is therefore crucial for understanding COVID-19 health inequalities in the United States.
 This study uses the Current Population Survey microdata combined with occupational data from multiple sources to estimate occupational differences in sickness-related absences from work in March – June 2020 and their contribution to income, educational, and racial/ethnic differences in health inequalities.
 We find that there has been an unprecedented rise in absences compared to previous years, highly concentrated in transportation, food-related, and personal-care and service occupations.
 In areas with a major COVID-19 outbreak, these occupations saw rates of absence 6 times higher than all non-healthcare professional occupations.
 Occupations with the greatest increase in absences are those that are unsuitable for remote work, require workers to work in close proximity to others, pay low wages and rarely provide health insurance.
 These occupations are, on average, disproportionately non-White, immigrant, low-SES, and have workers in worse than average health.
 We show that occupation contributes 41% of the total of Black/White differences in absences, 40% of high-low income differences, and 54% of differences between college graduates and those with at most a high school diploma.